 - To offer creative development opportunities for young people

 We have different strands of activity that we are planning:

 As a part of Access Croydon we are bringing together a network of local teachers, dance artists, community/youth dance leaders to devise bespoke programme of dance activity.
 We will be engaging local children and young people to test out how to best raise awareness and general engagement in dance across the borough.

-We are commissioning a UK dance artist to create a performance piece that physically and verbally reveals the history of contemporary dance for a younger audience.
+We have commissioned Jennifer Irons to create a performance piece that physically and verbally reveals the history of contemporary dance for a younger audience.
 The work will include historical information, physical demonstrations, visuals and moments of participation, as well as revealing what the world of dance looks like today.
 We will tour the work, including various wrap-around activities, to schools, libraries and community groups in Croydon.

 GIRLS IN FRONT